anuseed/plantY/README.md

 I attributed to sources in my html and css with comments, there may be a better way to do so, but worked for me this time.
 For the social media icons I followed this tutorial https://www.w3schools.com/howto/howto_css_social_media_buttons.asp and added the code they suggested to the html and css.
 Overall I am pretty happy with the final result, I ended up adding a back to the top button (this was also because I had the nav bar scroll down with you so didn't seem necessary).
 I had a bit of time so added audio to the website using a tutorial found here https://www.w3schools.com/tags/att_audio_autoplay.asp.
-Audio sometimes doesn't play immediately unsure why but with a refresh it seems to work.
+Audio sometimes doesn't play immediately unsure why but with a refresh it seems to work. found the following "Note: Chromium browsers do not allow autoplay in most cases.
+However, muted autoplay is always allowed." which seems to explain it
 I wanted to try to learn markdown to type this but I think this will have to do for now.s